 Old Road #3

 The mission of Carpenter is to make wines that speak to place rather than process.
-Starting in 2012, we produced Pinot Noir from a number of different sites in Russian River Valley and the Sonoma Coast.
+Starting in 2012, we produced Pinot Noir from a number of different sites in Russian River Valley and Sonoma Coast.
 We sent those wines to barrel, tasting them over the next 10 months or so, and settled on the Old Road #3 Vineyard, owned and operated by the Flocchini family, as the sole source for our first vintage of Sonoma Coast Pinot Noir.

 The Flocchini Ranch, 150 acres in total, was purchased by Frank Flocchini in 1918 and was a working dairy farm until 2002, when Andrew Flocchini and his brothers sold most of the property to Sonoma Land Trust and planted 30 acres of Syrah, Chardonnay, and Pinot Noir.
 Today, the Flocchini’s 16 acres of Pinot Noir are planted to four clones: Swan, La Tâche, Pommard, and 777.
 We have an evergreen handshake contract for roughly 9 tons of Andrew’s fruit each year.